Thypoch 28mm f1.4 Product Shot on the Leica M11

 Following the release of their 35mm, Thypoch has quickly established itself not just as another third-party alternative, but as a serious contender in the M-mount space.
 While the Thypoch Simera 75mm f1.4 is a masterclass in portrait compression and bokeh, the Simera 28mm f1.4 is their answer to the versatile, fast wide-angle—a lens designed for street, environmental, and low-light documentary portraiture.

 Like its siblings, the 28mm f1.4 attempts to bridge the gap between the clinical sharpness of modern mirrorless glass and the soulful, tactile experience of classic rangefinder lenses.
-And I have to say, after reviewing this lens, it’s damn near as perfect as I could want.
+And I have to say, after reviewing this lens, it’s exactly what I want from a lens, with a few caveats, of course.

 Swing Girl Portrait